Archive Nodes on Core

 Internet Speed | A broadband Internet connection with upload/download speeds of 5Mbps |

-For Archive Nodes on Core Blockchain Mainnet, we recommend the following minimal hardware specs:
+For Archive Nodes on Core Blockchain Testnet, following minimum hardware specifications are recommended:

 Requirements | Details |